The When It Was Cool 100 Greatest Rock and Roll - Pop Music Artists of All Time.

 23) Guns-N-Roses - 965 pts.

 Guns-N-Roses (Axl Rose, Slash, Duff McKagan, Dizzy Reed, Izzy Stradlin, Steven Adler, many others) ended up about where I expected.
 Guns-N-Roses performed great among both the album charts and critics.
 Recently reformed, it is likely that Guns-N-Roses will continue to maintain their chart position.
 Axl Rose even recently fronted the higher ranking AC/DC for a tour.
 The only negative that can be said about this band is the constantly changing roster but that hasn't kept fans from supporting this hard rocking act.
+Check out our review of Guns N Roses in concert in 2017.

 24) The Beach Boys - 963 pts.